kinkerl/meshtastic-nodes/README.md

 # meshtastic-nodes
-Meshtastic nodes, operated by me
+Meshtastic nodes, operated by me.
+Checkout https://github.com/kinkerl/meshtastic-node-documentation to see how each node is built.

 ## A node is misbehaving or offline!